Disposing Hazardous Waste & Household Waste

 California has enacted the most progressive legislation in the United States when it comes to funding electronics recycling programs.
 The Electronic Waste Recycling Fee program requires retailers to charge consumers a surcharge when certain electronics are purchased.
 The vendor then turns the collected funds over to the California Department of Tax and Fee Administration (CDTFA) where is it disbursed in a way that helps to pay for the safe recycling of hazardous e-waste.
 Many local collection options usually are the same types of locations and events where HHW is collected.

 Used Motor Oil

 There are multiple options for disposing of used motor oil that has been drained from a vehicle but not contaminated by mixing with any other liquids.
 While it can be taken to a permanent hazardous waste collection facility, the hours of operation of these centers are often limited.
 Fortunately, used motor oil can also be taken to a county maintenance yard for disposal.
 These facilities are open 6 to 7 days a week, sometimes even 24 hours a day, but note that these locations only accept only motor oil and used oil filters, and may fine citizens for dropping off any other types of HHW.

 Motor oil that is not contaminated can also be recycled at any one of the privately-owned collection centers such as car dealerships and auto parts stores that are certified for oil recycling.
 These oil recycling centers may even pay for the used oil on a per-gallon basis.
-California Department of Resources Recycling and Recovery CalRecycle has a website that lists certified centers for the collection and recycling of used oil.
+The California Department of Resources Recycling and Recovery (CalRecycle) provides a list of certified centers for used oil collection and recycling.

 Business Hazardous Waste